CsJohnJJ/EliteBaby/README.md

 # Elite Baby

 ## Background and Overview
-Elite Baby is a platform game which a user controls a baby who crawls and hops onto platforms and objects to collect toys/foods/things baby like(coins).
+Elite Baby is a platform game which a user controls a baby who crawls/runs and hops/jumps onto platforms and objects to collect toys/foods/things baby like(coins).
 Some of these coins will be power ups to help user through the game.
 User will also avoid adults/other things baby dislike(enemies).
 Being caught by an enemy will restart the game.
 Difficulty will increase overtime, the longer the user plays without restarting.

 ## Functionality and MVPs